 Hitler's Early Residence in Munich, Munich

-After being discharged from the German Army in March 1920, Hitler returned to Munich and went to work full-time for the National Socialist German Workers' Party (Nazi Party), which was headquartered in the city.
-He rented a small bedroom at Thierschstrasse 41, from 1920 to 1929.
-Later, he rented a second room to use as an office.
-The building still stands; Hitler's former room is used for storage.
+After being discharged from the German Army in March 1920, Hitler returned to Munich and began working full-time for the National Socialist German Workers Party, commonly known as the Nazi Party.
+Their headquarters were in Munich.
+Initially, he rented a small bedroom on Thierschstrasse, which he occupied from 1920 to 1929.
+Later on, he rented an additional room to use as an office.
+In 1936, the Munich city council installed a plaque on the building, marking the period when Hitler resided there from May 1, 1920, to October 5, 1929.
+The building still stands today, with Hitler's former room serving as storage space.

 Hitler's Early Residence in Munich on Map